Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the National Center for Hydro-Meteorological Forecasting, the flood situation on rivers in the past hours shows that the flood on Cau River (Bac Ninh Province) is receding slowly.
 The flood on Thai Binh River (Hai Duong City) is receding slowly.
 The flood on Hoang Long River (Ninh Binh Province) at Ben De is receding slowly.

-Floods on the Thuong River (Bac Giang Province) are receding slowly.
-Floods on the Red River (Hanoi City) are receding quickly.
-Floods on the Luc Nam River (Bac Giang Province) are receding slowly.
+Floodwaters on the Thuong River ( Bac Giang province) are receding slowly.
+Floodwaters on the Red River (Hanoi city) are receding rapidly.
+Floodwaters on the Luc Nam River (Bac Giang province) are receding slowly.

-The National Center for Hydro-Meteorological Forecasting predicts that in the next 24 hours, water levels at many downstream stations of the Red River-Thai Binh River system will tend to change slowly, generally remaining at high levels from alert level 2 to alert level 3, with some places above alert level 3 and slowly decreasing.
+The National Center for Meteorological and Hydrological Forecasting predicts that over the next 24 hours, water levels at many downstream stations of the Red River-Thai Binh river system will tend to change slowly, generally remaining at high levels from alert level 2 to alert level 3, with some areas exceeding alert level 3, and receding slowly.

 Lũ trên hàng loạt sông đã xuống, vùng trũng thấp Chương Mỹ của Hà Nội vẫn phải mất 10 - 13 ngày để nước rút - Ảnh 1.